tgen/MARS/README.md

   **Required:**

+   - An input file, which can be in BAM, CRAM, or SAM format.
+If in CRAM format, it will be converted to BAM for analysis, and a BAI index file will be generated. \
+     If in CRAM format, a FASTA file must also be provided using the `-f` flag. \
+     If in CRAM format, a CRAI index file must be present in the same directory as the CRAM file, and if in BAM format, the same must be true for a BAI index file.
-   - An input BAM file.
-Corresponds to the `-i` flag as follows: `-i /path/to/input/BAMfile.bam`
+     Corresponds to the `-i` flag as follows:
+     `-i /path/to/input/BAMfile.bam` or`-i /path/to/input/SAMfile.sam` or `-i /path/to/input/CRAMfile.cram`

   **Optional:**
    - The `-b` flag.
 Invoke to build the reference GTF from an input GTF.
 The `-b` flag requires no accompanying